marco-cominelli01/marco-cominelli01/README.md

 🎓 Bioinformatics Master's Student

 🔬 Passionate about transcriptomics, immunology, machine learning and single-cell analysis.
-My academic journey has allowed me to delve into the intersection of biology and computational science, where I've developed a skill set in Python, R, and Bash.
+My academic journey has allowed me to delve into the intersection of biology and computational science, where I've developed a skill set in Python, R and Bash.

 💻 On this profile, you'll find a collection of my projects.